mharizanov/ESP8266_Relay_Board/README.md

 The Three Channel WiFi Relay/Thermostat Board is a WiFi connected multi-purpose relay board based on the [ESP8266 SoC], original designed by Martin Harizanov and sold by Open Energy Monitor Store in the UK

-This fork of the code is actively maintained (2023), builds cleanly in Platfrom IO and has been rebased against NON-RTOS-SDK 2.2.1.
+This fork of the code is actively maintained (2023), builds cleanly and has been rebased against NONOS-SDK 3.0.6.
+Note, this does NOT build in platformIO (PIO does not create user1.bin/user2.bin, and the NONOS-SDK and xtensa frameworks are very outdated).
+You can still use visual studio code, and tell it's build configurations to use native make - this allows build & FOTA from within Visual Code at the press of a button (apple shift B on my mac -chose the build option and watch it build as you would with PIO)
+See the file .vscode/tasks.json for how to do this.
-You will need the platformIO NON-RTOS-SDK 8266 build framework installed to build. https://docs.platformio.org/en/latest/frameworks/esp8266-nonos-sdk.html
+You will need the NONOS-SDK 8266 build framework installed to build and xtensa as described above under installing the build toolchains.

 Various enhancements have been made: